bsuraj23/NineThirtyBatch/README.md

 * Interpreted language.
 6Q.
 Is the 'char' exist in python or not ?
 There is no separate 'char' in python, a character in python is just a string of length 1.

+(13 Aug 2025)
+7Q.
+Difference between compilation and interpreter ?
+Here, firstly compilation converts the code into intermediate level and then the interpreter will run the code.and finally it gives the output.
+8Q. understand about vs code and the shortcuts ?
+It is free, lightweight, cross-platform code editor made by microsoft, and it supports many programming languages through extensions.
+9Q.
+Difference between single(=) and double (==) equal ?
+= stores a value in a variable ,
+== comparision operator.